The Magic School Bus Explores the World of Bugs Lesson Plan

 When her students have difficulty collecting bugs for a class terrarium, Ms. Frizzle decides that a field trip is in order.
 What follows is a rollicking, shape-changing romp through the world of insects!

-Using nonfiction, students will learn fascinating facts about the world of bugs.
+- Learn fascinating facts about the world of bugs

-Standard: Students will understand the life cycles of selected insects (honeybee, butterfly, spider, firefly, water boatman, grasshopper, mosquito, praying mantis, and dragonfly), as well as their dining habits, predators, and unique characteristics.
+- Understand the life cycles of selected insects (honeybee, butterfly, spider, firefly, water boatman, grasshopper, mosquito, praying mantis, and dragonfly)

 Before diving into the book, test your students' familiarity with creepy crawlers.